oak-network/contracts/README.md

 ### Core Contracts

-- `TestUSD`: Mock ERC20 token for testing
-- `GlobalParams`: Protocol-wide parameter management
+* `GlobalParams`: Protocol-wide parameter management
-- `CampaignInfoFactory`: Campaign creation and management
+* `CampaignInfoFactory`: Campaign creation and management
-- `TreasuryFactory`: Treasury contract deployment
+* `TreasuryFactory`: Treasury contract deployment

 ### Treasury Models

-- `AllOrNothing`: Funds refunded if campaign goal not met
+* `AllOrNothing`: Funds refunded if campaign goal not met

+### Notes on Mock Contracts

+* `TestUSD` is a mock ERC20 token used **only for testing and development purposes**.
+* It is located in the `mocks/` directory and should **not be included in production deployments**.

 ## Deployment Workflow

-1. Deploy `TestUSD`
-2. Deploy `GlobalParams`
+1. Deploy `GlobalParams`
-3. Deploy `TreasuryFactory`
+2. Deploy `TreasuryFactory`
-4. Deploy `CampaignInfoFactory`
+3. Deploy `CampaignInfoFactory`

+>For local testing or development, the `TestUSD` mock token needs to be deployed before interacting with contracts requiring an ERC20 token.

 ## Environment Variables

 Key environment variables in `.env`:

-- `PRIVATE_KEY`: Deployment wallet private key
+* `PRIVATE_KEY`: Deployment wallet private key
-- `RPC_URL`: Network RPC endpoint
+* `RPC_URL`: Network RPC endpoint
-- `SIMULATE`: Toggle simulation mode
+* `SIMULATE`: Toggle simulation mode
-- Contract address variables for reuse
+* Contract address variables for reuse

 ## Troubleshooting

-- Ensure sufficient network gas tokens
+* Ensure sufficient network gas tokens
-- Verify RPC URL connectivity
+* Verify RPC URL connectivity
-- Check contract dependencies
+* Check contract dependencies

 ## License

-[SPDX-License-Identifier: MIT]
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).